 Are at-home vitamin D tests accurate?

-User error is always a possibility with at-home tests, so it’s important to follow the instructions provided carefully.
-Overall, at-home vitamin D tests are as accurate as traditional lab tests.
+Accuracy can depend on sample collection.
+User error is always possible with at-home tests, so it’s important to carefully follow the instructions provided.
+Overall, at-home vitamin D tests may be as accurate as traditional lab tests if performed correctly.

-How can I increase my vitamin D level?
+How can I increase my vitamin D levels?

-Vitamin D is an important micronutrient for your health, as it plays a role in bone and immune health.
+Vitamin D is an important micronutrient because it plays a large role in bone and immune system health.
 Many people with vitamin D deficiency don’t experience any symptoms.
-So, testing your vitamin D levels may help maintain your health.
+So, testing your vitamin D levels may help provide information about your health.

 An at-home test is a convenient way to monitor your vitamin D levels.
 Note that there isn’t much research available on the benefits of screening for vitamin D deficiency.

-Before ordering a test, it’s important to speak with your healthcare professional to determine if testing is needed and, if so, how often.
-Your healthcare professional can also recommend any at-home testing options and advise you on your results and how to best treat a vitamin D deficiency.
+Before ordering a test, it’s important to speak with a healthcare professional to determine whether testing is needed and, if so, how often.
+A healthcare professional can also recommend any at-home testing options and advise you on your results and treatment for a vitamin D deficiency.